JohnWeisz/TypedJSON/readme.md

 _Experimental release.
 Minor version updates can introduce breaking changes before the first major update to 1.0, with the breaking changes always announced in advance. **The upcoming minor update to v0.2.0 is planned to include the following breaking changes**:_

- - *`elementType` setting (deprecated) from JsonObject removed in favor of the `elements` setting*
+ - *`elementType` setting (deprecated) from JsonMember removed in favor of the `elements` setting*
- - *`order` setting from JsonObject removed, properties from then on are traversed in declaration order*
+ - *`order` setting from JsonMember removed, properties from then on are traversed in declaration order*
  - *`TypedJSON.parse` will no longer work without specifying a type argument (use JSON.parse instead for untyped deserializing)*
  - *`typeHintPropertyKey` setting removed from global configuration in favor of a new `typeResolver` setting, accepting a callback function to enable custom type-resolving*
    - *this makes it straightforward to consume JSON from other serializers, such as JSON.net*